Judiciary of Spain: Judges and magistrates

 Entrance to the judiciary is limited to Spanish nationals who hold a Bachelor's degree in Law issued by a Spanish university and who are not legally disbarred from applying.
-Applicants must pass a competitive state exam, a state exam with contest of merits, or a contest of merits.
+Applicants must pass a competitive state exam or a state exam with contest of merits.
 Selected applicants enter the Judiciary School where they take mandatory courses over a year, as well as carrying out practical courses as associate judges in courts and tribunals of the different jurisdictional orders.
 Candidates passing this course are then sworn in as judges.
 Magistrates of the supreme court can be drafted in a contest of merits between prestigious jurists and lawyers with more than fifteen years of professional experience.
 One in every five judges of the supreme court is recruited this way.
 Justices of the peace do not belong to the judiciary and are local people elected by the town council of the city where they were appointed.

 Judges and magistrates are banned from membership of political parties and trade unions, from issuing messages of congratulation or censuring public powers or official corporations, and from attending public meetings or rallies in their role as members of the judiciary.